-Repeat offenders may face restrictions to future check outs and Library Holds placed on their student account until items are replaced.
+Repeat offenders may face restrictions to future checkouts and may have a Library Hold placed on their student account until items are replaced.

 Damaged Materials

 In the event that an item is returned damaged and unable to be fixed or circulated for future students, the student who returned the item has two options.
 They will either be charged the entire cost of purchasing a replacement which will be charged to the student's account, or the student may purchase a replacement through a third party and give the new item to the library no later than two weeks after the material has been deemed damaged.